ablwr/my-recurse-center-syllabus/README.md

 # NGW'22 !!!

+I think I'll be using this week to get a bunch of things that have been rattling around in my head OUT of my head.
+I like treating this week as a mini RC retreat, where I can give myself that extra permissions to think and explore and grow, completely unconstrained.

 Had plans to visit NYC and see friends, but cases are rising and I'm tired and Rory and I decided to stay home in Philly.

 I have a LOT of things I want to work on, and not enough time for all of them!

 - Pair with Rory on multi-platform music player
 - Finish [aura-reader-for-two](https://github.com/ablwr/aura-reader-for-two), write about it
-- I'm accidentally [making a book](https://twitter.com/ablwr/status/1514651214167826440) so I have a lot of goals around that
+- I'm accidentally [making a book](https://twitter.com/ablwr/status/1514651214167826440) so I have a lot of goals around that, although I don't know if I'll necessarily be addressing them this week
 - library reference room demo idea
 - I wrote something down that says "VLC blog" and I have NO idea what that means?
 I'm not even sure the word is VLC?
 VCC?
 - Finish co-authored blog post about Archive81